lillallol/temp/README.md

   > Align with current and future ECMAScript proposals.

-* Acceptance of this proposal will prevent future proposal creators to\[[14](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:
+* Acceptance of this proposal will make some future proposal creators to understand that they do not have to\[[14](https://github.com/tc39/notes/blob/main/meetings/2022-03/mar-29.md#types-as-comments-for-stage-1)\]:

   > steer away from syntax because typescript uses it.

   so inevitably proposals that have nothing to do with static typing, but introduce breaking changes to super sets, will be adopted.

-* Acceptance of this proposal will popularize complements and expose the drawbacks of super sets.
+* Acceptance of this proposal will popularize the complement method and expose the drawbacks of super sets.

 In the long run super sets will have no other choice than be reduced to complements of JavaScript.

+## How this proposal compare to other proposals.

+The context proposal does not collide with other tc39 proposals, given that they do not "reserve syntax" in native comments.

+## Types without runtime semantics are not worth standardization, hence the context proposal is not worth it.

+The less new syntax is proposed the easier for the proposal to be adopted.
+Hence

+## The scope of tc39 includes static typing.

+According to ecma-international the scope of tc39 is\[[16](https://www.ecma-international.org/technical-committees/tc39/)\]:

+>Scope:
+>
+>Standardization of the general purpose, cross platform, vendor-neutral
+>programming language ECMAScript®.
+This includes the language syntax, semantics,
+>and libraries and complementary technologies that support the language. ...

+Static typing is a complementary technology that supports the EcmaScript language.
+Hence the context proposal belongs to the scope of tc39.

 ## A list of projects that implement the proposal.